 Orient your home around the sun's path

 In order to enjoy as much natural light as possible, make sure to choose a home that has lots of windows with unobstructed views in order to allow clear paths for the sun.
-However, not all sunlight/natural light is created equal.
-This is when room orientation starts to play a very important role in getting the most out of your home’s light index.
-Use the best glass cleaner to fully let the light in, Windex® Original Glass Cleaner.
+However, not all sunlight is created equal.
+This is when room orientation plays an important role in getting the most out of your home’s Light Index.

 Here are some orientation insights to help you take advantage of your home’s natural light:

-East-facing rooms are are perfect if you enjoy bright mornings.
+East-facing rooms are perfect if you enjoy bright mornings.
 Your kitchen/dining/ living room should face east to let all that morning sunshine in.
-East facing rooms are brightest during the day and offer a high Light Index that will ensure beautiful daylit family breakfasts filled with shenanigans.
+East-facing rooms are brightest during the day and offer a high Light Index that will ensure beautiful daylit family breakfasts filled with shenanigans.

-West-facing rooms have their strongest Light Index during the late afternoon and early evening, allowing tons of rich gold-orange light to pour in.
-If you are using these room towards the end of the day, you will definitely want a cool color palette in the room to balance the bright golden light.
+West-facing rooms have the strongest Light Index during the late afternoon and early evening, allowing tons of rich gold-orange light to pour in.
+If you are using these rooms towards the end of the day, you will definitely want a cool color palette in the room to balance the bright golden light.